Skip to main content

 Interactive Brokers (India) Pvt.
 Ltd. (IBI) India Member of the NSE, BSE and SEBI

-Interactive Brokers Securities Japan, Inc. (IBSJ) Japan Kanto Local Finance Bureau and a member of Japan Securities Dealers Association and The Commodity Futures Association of Japan.
+Interactive Brokers Securities Japan, Inc. (IBSJ) Japan Kanto Local Finance Bureau and a member of the Japan Securities Dealers Association and the Commodity Futures Association of Japan

 Interactive Brokers Singapore Pte.
 Ltd. (IBSG) Singapore, Malaysia, Indonesia, Thailand, Philippines, Vietnam, South Korea Monetary Authority of Singapore (License No. CMS100917)

-Top-tier regulation is crucial to determine how safe your investments will be with a certain broker.
-Interactive Brokers is regulated by several top-tier regulatory bodies such as the SEC in the U.S., FCA from the UK, and the Central Bank of Ireland.
+Top-tier regulation is crucial in determining how safe your investments will be with a given broker.
+Interactive Brokers is regulated by several top-tier regulatory bodies, such as the SEC in the US, the FCA in the UK, and the Central Bank of Ireland.
 As you will see below, the level and quality of the protection of your investments with the broker will vary according to the subsidiary that takes you on as a client.

-Having a top-tier regulation ensures that the broker operates in a controlled and transparent manner, which allows for oversight and accountability.
-Investors become more protected from fraud, misconduct, asymmetry of information, and even from a crisis.
-In summary, good regulation will maintain the integrity of the financial market.
+Having top-tier regulation ensures that the broker operates in a controlled and transparent manner, which allows for oversight and accountability.
+Investors are better protected from fraud, misconduct, information asymmetry, and even from a crisis.
+In short, good regulation helps maintain the integrity of the financial market.
 You should always look for a broker regulated by top-tier authorities to ensure the highest level of protection and safety, which is the case with Interactive Brokers.

-We mentioned the importance of regulation, explained why we think that Interactive Brokers may be considered safe, and showed you how to know your regulator.
-But we still need to explain what will happen if there is a crisis or if the broker goes bankrupt.
+We have covered the importance of regulation, explained why we think Interactive Brokers can be considered safe, and shown you how to identify your regulator.
+But we still need to explain what would happen in a crisis or if the broker went bankrupt.

-Due to the complex structure of Interactive Brokers and the different levels of protection offered by different jurisdictions we mentioned above, the answer will depend on the region where you live and the respective subsidiary that will accept you as a client.
-For your convenience, we summarised and simplified below the regulatory aspects based on each of the subsidiaries.
+Due to the complex structure of Interactive Brokers and the different levels of protection offered by the various jurisdictions mentioned above, the answer will depend on the region where you live and the respective subsidiary that accepts you as a client.
+For your convenience, we have summarised and simplified the regulatory aspects below, based on each of the subsidiaries.

 a.
 Segregated accounts for securities and investment of cash balances

-Specific regulatory requirements for each Interactive Brokers’ subsidiary will vary according to the region.
+Specific regulatory requirements for each Interactive Brokers subsidiary vary by region.
 However, the broker segregates customer funds and maintains this level of protection across all subsidiaries.
-This means that if the broker goes bust or insolvent, its client’s funds will be separated from the own funds of the financial institution.
+This means that if the broker becomes insolvent, its clients’ funds will be separated from the firm’s own funds.
 In practice, you would only need to transfer your assets from Interactive Brokers to another broker.
+In the US, this segregation is a core requirement of the SEC’s Customer Protection Rule (Rule 15c3-3).

-It is important to note, however, that Interactive Brokers holds the securities of its clients in “street name” instead of direct ownership by the investor.
-This means that the assets segregated are registered under the name of the broker, not with the name of the investor.
-The broker is the legal owner of the asset, while the investor is the beneficial owner.
+It is important to note, however, that Interactive Brokers holds clients’ securities in “street name” rather than registering them directly in the investor’s name.
+This means the segregated assets are registered under the broker’s name: the broker is the legal owner of the asset, while the investor is the beneficial owner.

-But does this mean that Interactive Brokers is not safe?
-Does that make the segregation of the assets pointless?
-At the risk of oversimplifying, we believe that the answer to both questions is no. It does not directly affect the segregation of the assets, and the method is accepted by regulators.
-But it does have a procedural impact: since the broker does not hold securities in the customer’s name, the segregation occurs by pooling the funds and investments from all customers.
-If the broker goes bankrupt, you will be able to claim your share of the pool in proportion to your net equity claim.
-To counterbalance this measure and further protect the clients, Interactive Brokers calculates the value of its clients’ assets daily and segregates the amount with the addition of a substantial buffer.
+But does this mean Interactive Brokers is not safe, or that the segregation of assets is pointless?
+At the risk of oversimplifying, we believe the answer to both is no. Holding securities in street name does not undermine segregation, and the method is accepted by regulators.
+It does have a procedural impact: because the broker does not hold securities in each customer’s name, segregation occurs by pooling the assets of all customers.
+If the broker goes bankrupt, you would claim your share of the pool in proportion to your net equity claim.
+To strengthen this protection, Interactive Brokers calculates the value of its clients’ assets daily and segregates that amount, plus a substantial buffer of its own funds.

-If Interactive Brokers goes bust, your assets will not be used to pay off the broker’s debts because they are segregated.
-But administrative fees will apply.
-Besides, there is the risk of malpractice or an operational error.
-All of this could lead to the circumstance where the segregated funds are not enough to cover all the value that was invested by clients.
+If Interactive Brokers goes bust, your assets will not be used to pay off the broker’s debts because they are segregated, although administrative fees may apply.
+There is also the risk of malpractice or an operational error.
+In a worst case, this could lead to a situation where the segregated funds are not enough to cover everything clients invested.

-If that happens, generally speaking, your investment made with Interactive Brokers will be protected by an Investment Compensation Scheme: a safety net that works similarly to an insurance policy by compensating investors for certain losses up to a certain amount.
+If that happens, generally speaking, your investment with Interactive Brokers will be protected by an investor compensation scheme: a safety net that works much like an insurance policy, compensating investors for certain losses up to a set amount.

-Since this protection will vary according to the jurisdiction where the investor resides, we summarized below the important information regarding the investor compensation scheme applicable for each of the subsidiaries.
+Since this protection varies according to the jurisdiction where the investor resides, we have summarised below the key information on the investor compensation scheme that applies to each subsidiary.

 Interactive Brokers LLC (IB LLC) Securities are protected by the Securities Investor Protection Corporation (“SIPC”) for a maximum of $500,000 (cash sub-limit of $250,000).
-Futures and options on futures are not covered by the protection.
-The broker holds a policy at Lloyd’s of London which extends the coverage by an additional $30 million investors (cash sub-limit of $900,000), up to an aggregate limit of $150 million.
+Futures and options on futures are not covered.
+The broker also holds an excess policy at Lloyd’s of London that extends coverage by an additional $30 million per account (cash sub-limit of $900,000), up to an aggregate limit of $150 million.

-Interactive Brokers Canada Inc (IBC) The broker is a member of the Canadian Investor Protection Fund.
-Eligible customers who, in the case of a firm’s insolvency, do not receive their cash, securities, or other eligible properties will be provided up to $1 million for general accounts plus up to $1 million for retirement accounts plus up to $1 million for registered education savings plans.
+Interactive Brokers Canada Inc (IBC) The broker is a member of the Canadian Investor Protection Fund (CIPF).
+In the event of the firm’s insolvency, eligible customers who do not receive their cash, securities, or other eligible property are covered for up to CAD 1 million for general accounts, plus up to CAD 1 million for retirement accounts, plus up to CAD 1 million for registered education savings plans.

-Interactive Brokers (U.K.) Limited (IBUK) Most customers from the UK have their accounts cleared by Interactive Brokers LLC, making them eligible for the SIPC, as above.
-If you are an individual or a small business, your investment may be covered by the Financial Services Compensation Scheme, since IBUK is a member of the FSCS.
-However, limited products are eligible for this scheme, and the limit is up to £85,000 per person per firm.
+Interactive Brokers (U.K.) Limited (IBUK) Most UK customers have their accounts cleared by Interactive Brokers LLC, making them eligible for SIPC coverage, as above.
+If you are an individual or a small business, your investment may also be covered by the Financial Services Compensation Scheme (FSCS), as IBUK is a member.
+Only limited products are eligible, and the limit is up to £85,000 per person, per firm.

-Interactive Brokers Ireland Limited (IBIE) Certain securities positions and cash are held with the US subsidiary, and protected by the SIPC.
-Retail investors are protected by the Irish Investor Compensation Scheme, which does not cover institutions and professional clients.
-The coverage is limited to 90% of the amount lost and is subject to a maximum of €20,000 per investor.
+Interactive Brokers Ireland Limited (IBIE) Certain securities positions and cash are held with the US subsidiary and protected by SIPC.
+Retail investors are also protected by the Irish Investor Compensation Scheme (ICS), which does not cover institutions or professional clients.
+Cover is limited to 90% of the amount lost, subject to a maximum of just €20,000 per investor – by far the lowest limit among IBKR’s major entities.

 Interactive Brokers Australia Pty.
-Ltd. (IBA) Certain securities positions and cash are held with the US subsidiary, and protected by the SIPC.
-Retail clients are eligible for compensation under the National Guarantee Fund.
-There is no limit to the amount of compensation, but all clients of the market participant that goes insolvent cannot be paid more than 15% of the value of the fund.
+Ltd. (IBA) Certain securities positions and cash are held with the US subsidiary and protected by SIPC.
+Retail clients are also eligible for compensation under the National Guarantee Fund.
+There is no fixed per-investor limit, but all clients of an insolvent market participant cannot, together, be paid more than 15% of the value of the fund.

-Interactive Brokers Hong Kong Limited (IBHK) Certain securities positions and cash are held with the US subsidiary, and protected by the SIPC.
-Clients of the IBHK are protected by the Investor Compensation Fund for financial products traded on the HKEX, and Northbound securities traded through Shanghai and Shenzhen Stock Connect.
-In these cases, the maximum compensation is HK$500,000 per investor.
+Interactive Brokers Hong Kong Limited (IBHK) Certain securities positions and cash are held with the US subsidiary and protected by SIPC.
+IBHK clients are also protected by the Investor Compensation Fund for products traded on the HKEX and Northbound securities traded through Shanghai and Shenzhen Stock Connect, with maximum compensation of HK$500,000 per investor.

 Interactive Brokers (India) Pvt.
-Ltd. (IBI) Certain securities positions and cash are held with the US subsidiary, and protected by the SIPC.
-IBI is registered with the Securities and Exchange Board of India (SEBI) and is protected by its Investor Protection Fund, which covers up to INR 25 lakhs per investor for certain investments.
+Ltd. (IBI) Certain securities positions and cash are held with the US subsidiary and protected by SIPC.
+IBI is registered with the Securities and Exchange Board of India (SEBI) and is covered by the exchanges’ Investor Protection Fund, which provides up to INR 25 lakh per investor for certain claims.

 Interactive Brokers Securities Japan, Inc. (IBSJ) IBSJ is a member of the Japan Investor Protection Fund, which provides compensation of up to ¥10 million per client for eligible clients.

 Interactive Brokers Singapore Pte.
-Ltd. (IBSG) Certain securities positions and cash are held with the US subsidiary and protected by the SIPC.
+Ltd. (IBSG) Certain securities positions and cash are held with the US subsidiary and protected by SIPC.
+Singapore does not operate a statutory investor compensation scheme equivalent to SIPC or the FSCS, so this US-based protection, together with MAS regulation and asset segregation, is the main safeguard.

 The rules for the compensation schemes can be complex, so please research if your investment is eligible for the scheme.
 If you are not sure, do not hesitate to contact the broker or leave a comment below, we can try to help you!